nmsa/tma-framework-m/development/server/README.md

 After executing this script, all containers are created and we are ready to deploy them on Kubernetes cluster.

 The first containers to be deloyed in Kubernetes are Zookeeper and Kafka.
-To do that, there is a script called setup.sh that automates all commands required to deploy these components.
-To execute the script, run the following command:
+To do that, there is a script called `setup-testing-mode.sh` that automates all commands required to deploy these components.
+To execute the script, run the following command on the master node:

 ```sh
 cd ..
 sh setup-testing-mode.sh
 ```

-First, `setup-testing-mode.sh` script runs the required commands to create the persistent volumes for Zookeeper and Kafka.
+First, `setup-testing-mode.sh` script runs the required commands to create the persistent volumes for both Zookeeper and Kafka.
 Then, it deploys these two components.
 Finally, it creates `topic-monitor` topic in Kafka pod.
 With Zookeeper and Kafka running and the topic created, the next step is to deploy the Monitor application.
 The file called `monitor-api-python.yaml` creates a Kubernetes Deployment of the Monitor application.
 In order to create that deploy, you should run:
 ```sh
 kubectl create -f monitor-server-python/monitor-api-python.yaml